What Are Medical Alert Systems ?

 Mobile Medical Alert Systems

-With the development of cellular/mobile phone networks and Wi Fi, Medical Alert Systems, as well as offering in-home systems, were able to offer mobile alert systems for people who were more active, and needed a system which works both inside and outside of the home.
+With the development of cellular/mobile phone networks and Wi Fi, Medical Alert Systems, as well as offering in-home systems, were able to offer mobile alert systems for people who were more active, and needed a system which works both inside and away from the home.

 Mobile medical alert systems have the range of the cellular/mobile network itself.
-So long as you have good network reception, wherever you go it works fine.
+So long as you have good network reception, it works as far as the network reception ranges.

 Some mobile systems have a mobile device with a call button and a microphone which you carry with you wherever you go – they may be worn around the neck as a pendant or with a wrist strap.